 In therapy, we help people with BDD decrease certain behaviors and learn how to tolerate the distress that relates to them.
 For example, learning how to avoid checking the mirror repeatedly or reassurance seeking can help decrease the level of distress.

 So how can we decrease that obsessive behavior?
 We develop coping strategies, such as deep breathing, relaxation strategies and self-statements (e.g., "I don't need to look in the mirror" or "How I look right now doesn't have anything to do with who I am").
 Bringing family support on board can also be helpful.

-Q. Can that strategy be applied to those who struggle with self-image but don’t have BDD?
+That strategy can also work for those who struggle with self-image but don't have BDD.

-Hood: Absolutely.
-Developing personally relevant self-statements, such as "My looks don't define who I am" or challenging negative and anxious thoughts that you experience can be helpful in getting anyone away from the mirror and out to the beach.
+Developing personally relevant self-statements, such as "My looks don't define who I am," or challenging negative and anxious thoughts that you experience can be helpful in getting anyone away from the mirror and out to the beach.